nikhathfirdose/CoverDesign/README.md

 # ShopOnline

-Landing page designed with CSS and gsap animations
+Landing page designed with CSS animations.
+It loads the webpage and displays various shopping options available to users

 ![Fabricate Fashion Demo](images/fabricateDemo.gif)